gaolujie1989/yii2-extends/README.md

-# yii2-dataloader
+# yii2-data-storage

 #### Introduction
-Yii2 DataLoader,
+Yii2 DataStorage,
-for decoupling components, can load data by config externally
+for decoupling components, can save data by config externally